Athan Iannucci

-Athan Iannucci (born April 15, 1982) is a professional lacrosse player.
+Athan Iannucci (born April 15, 1982) is a Canadian professional lacrosse player.
 He played collegiate lacrosse at Hofstra University.
 Iannucci played professional lacrosse for the Colorado Mammoth of the National Lacrosse League.
 He was a member of the now defunct St. Regis Indians of the Ontario Lacrosse Association's Senior-A Major Series Lacrosse.
 He plays in the summer months for the WLA Langley Thunder.

 Professional career

 NLL career

 Iannucci was a first-round draft pick (8th overall) by the Philadelphia Wings of the National Lacrosse League in the 2007 NLL entry draft.
 He was awarded Rookie of the Week Honors in Week 5 and Week 15 of the 2007 season, and was also named to the 2007 All-Rookie team.
 As a rookie, he led the Wings in goals scored.

 Iannucci's second season in the league was record-setting.
 On April 12, 2008, Iannucci scored three goals and broke Gary Gait's National Lacrosse League record of 61 goals in a season.

 During 2008, Iannucci was awarded Player of the Month honours in both January and February, the first time since 1996 that a player has been Player of the Month in back-to-back months.
 He was also named player of the month for April, giving him three of the four player of the month awards in the 2008 season.
 He led the league in goals, points, and shots on goal, was named Offensive and Overall Player of the Week in week 16, was named to both the starting All-Star team and the First All-Pro team.
 His stellar season was capped off when he was named 2008 NLL Most Valuable Player, the first Wings player to do so since Gary Gait in 1997.

 In June 2008, Iannucci suffered two meniscal tears in his knee, and underwent successful knee surgery in July.
 He did not play again until Philadelphia's third game of the 2009 season, but left that game after only playing a few minutes.
 Iannucci sat out the 2010 NLL season to undergo further surgery, a right leg ligament reconstruction.

 After scoring 100 (71g 29a) points with the Wings in 2011, Philadelphia traded Iannucci to the Edmonton Rush with teammates Alex Turner and Brodie McDonald, along with Philadelphia's first round draft picks in 2012, 2013 and 2014.
 In exchange, the Wings acquired Edmonton transition player Brodie Merrill, Rush forwards Dean Hill, Mike McLellan, and Edmonton's 41st selection in the 2011 entry draft, and the 4th round selection in 2013.

 Iannucci never signed a contract with the Rush, and on February 13, 2012, he was traded to the Washington Stealth for Paul Rabil.

 After two seasons in Washington, Iannucci was released by the Stealth prior to the 2014 season but only two weeks into the season, he was signed by the Colorado Mammoth.